Frequently Asked Questions

 If you haven't filled out the forms in advance, please arrive 20 minutes early to do so.

 If you have, or can request, copies of your most recent blood work and/or imaging results, they can be very helpful for the visit.

 If you are taking natural supplements, you may bring them in with you for assessment.

 Please contact the office or email Dr. Henderson for an up-to-date fee schedule.

 Are virtual or phone consults available?

 Yes.
-For those who are out of town, or even out of country, consultations can be arranged via Jane App, Zoom, or by phone.
+For those who are out of town, so long as they are in Ontario, consultations can be arranged via Jane App, Zoom, or by phone.
 Initial visits are best done in person for a proper assessment of your health when possible.

 What sort of therapies are used?

 Naturopathic medicine has at its disposal many therapeutic tools.
 Nutrition is one of the biggest, along with lifestyle counseling for stress management.
 Herbal medicine and nutrient supplementation is standard, frequently combined with traditional Chinese acupuncture for a multi-dimensional approach.